IIT-EnergySystemModels/openTEPES/doc/design/AC_OPF_Prototype_Results.md

 *Re-measured after the angle-relation sign fix of section 16.
 Sizes are unchanged by that fix; the costs and the tightness were taken again.*

-> **Every RTS figure in sections 12 to 14 was measured on a system with no reactive compensation.** Neither
+> **Every RTS figure in this section was measured on a system with no reactive compensation.** Neither `RTS-GMLC_AC`
-> `RTS-GMLC_AC` nor `RTS-GMLC_AC_Oper` carried a shunt table until 21 August 2026, so the three 100 Mvar reactors
+> nor `RTS-GMLC_AC_Oper` carried a shunt table until 21 August 2026, so the three 100 Mvar reactors RTS-GMLC puts on
-> RTS-GMLC puts on buses 106, 206 and 306 were absent.
-Section 14.1 shows what they change.
-The 168 hour AC case falls
+> buses 106, 206 and 306 were absent.
+Section 14.1 shows what they change; the 168 hour AC case falls from 61.65 to
-> from 61.65 to 60.00 MEUR.
+> 60.00 MEUR.
+Sections 13 and 14 have been re-measured with the reactors in place; this one has not.

 `RTS-GMLC_Oper` and `RTS-GMLC_AC_Oper` are the same 168 hours (the week containing the annual peak, 23-30 August, peak 10,212 MW) over the same 73 buses and 120 branches, one under the DC network model and one under AC.